Sign In / Sign Out

 Indirect data: Indirect data can be collected in many ways including focus groups or interviews where faculty can provide feedback and insight to a program’s curriculum, reflective essays asking where and how students learned specific information, and alumni surveys where alumni are asked to reflect on how their educational experiences shaped their current career.

 Within each assessment plan, there must be a minimum of two measures for each outcome and at least one measure must be a direct measure.
-The requirement has always been for programs to collect evidence for direct assessment, but best practice would be for direct assessment to be supported with indirect assessments.
+In addition, programs seeking establishment or going through APR, will now be required to have at least one indirect assessment per plan.

 Formative and Summative Measures